-An increasing urban-rural divide has serious implications for Australian agriculture with consumers not necessarily understanding where food comes from nor the resources required to produce it - nor trusting in the process.
+An increasing urban-rural divide has serious implications for Australian agriculture with consumers not necessarily understanding where food comes from – nor trusting in the process.

 Deanna Lush, Managing Director of AgCommunicators, says that incorrect perceptions are being compounded by misinformation campaigns on many aspects of food production by activist organisations.